 In FY93, the Navy supported integration of Remote Data Engage (RDE) capability in shipboard Systems and Link interoperability between joint and allied forces (US\$1.516 million) and demonstrated advanced multisensor tracking and force identification in Force Threat Evaluation and Weapon Acquisition (FTEWA) along with Geodetic SGS/AC.
 Engineers demonstrated the initial development of FTEWA (US\$7.0 million).
-Planners completed a feasibility evaluation of Remote Missile Launch (RML) (US\$750,000) and provided further recommendations for improving the Link-11 interoperability among force participants, joint services, and allied network participants.
-They also provided recommendations for improving Link-16 integration into force, including interoperability with existing Link-11 (US\$1.0 million).
+Planners completed a feasibility evaluation of Remote Missile Launch (RML) (US\$750,000) and provided further recommendations for improving the Link-11 interoperability among force participants, joint services and allied network participants.
+They also provided recommendations for improving Link-16 integration into the force, including interoperability with existing Link-11 (US\$1.0 million).

-In FY94, the Navy supported integration of the Force Threat Evaluation and Weapon Assignment (FTEWA) into major AAW combatants (US\$4.5 million).
-Program personnel provided engineering for improving Link-11 interoperability among Force participants, Joint Services, and Allied network participants.
-Developed recommendations for improving Link-16 integration into Force, including interoperability with existing Link-11 (US\$1.626 million).
+In FY94, the Navy supported integration of FTEWA into major AAW combatants (US\$4.5 million).
+Program personnel provided engineering for improving Link-11 interoperability among force participants, Joint Services and Allied network participants.
+Recommendations for improving Link-16 integration into the force, including interoperability with existing Link-11 (US\$1.626 million), were developed.
 Engineers continued developing the Remote Data Engage (RDE) and Remote Missile Launch (RML) systems (US\$1.0 million).

 FY95 accomplishments included US\$8.665 million for the continued advanced development of FTEWA in support of Combat Air Patrol (CAP) and Surface-to-Air Missile (SAM) integration.
 US\$1.150 million was programmed for developing and demonstrating Auto-ID with ESM.
-US\$800,000 was put into the continued RDE development.
-With US\$600,000 supporting Remote Missile Launch (RML) and Forward Pass development.
-US\$400,000 was used to conduct experiments to determine the feasibility of integrating non-organic data to identify organic Battle Group air tracks in real time.
+US\$800,000 was put into continued RDE development, with US\$600,000 supporting Remote Missile Launch (RML) and Forward Pass development.
+US\$400,000 was used to determine the feasibility of integrating non-organic data to identify organic Battle Group air tracks in real time.
 US\$400,000 supported Link interoperability between Joint and Allied forces, including multiple simultaneous links with emphasis on track identification, and command and control in support of FTEWA.

 FY96 accomplishments included the continued advanced development of FTEWA in support of Combat Air Patrol (CAP) and Surface-to-Air Missile (SAM) integration (US\$2.214 million) and development and demonstration of a Dual Net Multi-frequency Link-11 with JTIDS in USS Kitty Hawk (US\$1.265 million).
-US\$900,000 was used to support Remote Magazine Launch (RML) and Forward Pass, and US\$850,000 went into the continued Remote Data Engagement (RDE) development.
+US\$900,000 was used to support Remote Magazine Launch (RML) and Forward Pass, and

-US\$750,000 Supported Link-11 and Link-16 interoperability between Joint and Allied Forces, including multiple, simultaneous links with emphasis on track ID, command and control in support of FTEWA, US\$ 550,000 continued experiments to determine feasibility of integrating non-organic data to ID organic Battle Group air tracks in real time, and US\$1.280 million used for forward financing of FY97 FTEWA requirements.
+US\$850,000 went into the continued Remote Data Engagement (RDE) development.

-The FY97 program plan budgeted US\$2.123 million to continue advanced development of FTEWA and plan integration with Joint Maritime Command Information System (JMCIS) and Contingency Theater Planning System (CTAPS).
-US\$1.6 million was programmed to develop a capability to integrate DNMFL and JTIDS into CEC to produce unified, coherent Battle Group picture.
-US\$ 1.0 million continued RDE development and integration with FTEWA and CEC.
-US\$500,000 went into supporting RML and Forward Pass, with US\$483,000 supporting Link interoperability between Joint and Allied Forces, including multiple, simultaneous links with emphasis on track ID, command and control in support of FTEWA.
+US\$750,000 supported Link-11 and Link-16 interoperability between Joint and Allied Forces, including multiple, simultaneous links with emphasis on track ID, and command and control in support of FTEWA.
+US\$550,000 was used to further study integrating non-organic data to ID organic Battle Group air tracks in real time, and US\$1.280 million was used for forward financing of FY97 FTEWA requirements.

-US\$ 295,000 was budgeted to continue experiments to determine the feasibility of integrating non-organic data to ID organic Battle Group air tracks in real time.
-US\$1.280 million was set aside for forward financing of FY98 FTEWA requirements and US\$197,000 reserved for the SBIR assessment.
+The FY97 program plan budgeted US\$3.394 million to continue advanced development of FTEWA and plan integration with Joint Maritime Command Information System (JMCIS) and Contingency Theater Planning System (CTAPS).
+US\$1.6 million was programmed to develop a capability to integrate JTIDS into CEC to produce a unified, coherent Battle Group picture.
+US\$1.0 million continued RDE development and integration with FTEWA and CEC.
+US\$500,000 went into supporting RML and Forward Pass, with US\$483,000 supporting Link interoperability between Joint and Allied Forces, including multiple, simutaneous links with emphasis on track ID, and command and control in support of FTEWA.
+US\$295,000 was budgeted to continue experiments to determine the feasibility of integrating non-organic data to ID organic Battle Group air tracks in real time.